julia-tong/Maltris/docs/status.md

 We first generate a random seed for a predictable game so that each play will be similar through each iteration during training.
 Then using a few runs, we evaluate against each in randomized moves, Q-learning, and a Neural Network, and a human player to determine how long in minutes or hours the player will survive.
 We may also account for the number of lines cleared.

+Two factors we take into consideration for evaluation are: the number of lines that are cleared and the length of one game.
+In the first few minutes of running the game repeatedly, the number of lines cleared are all 0.
+Then our AI will start learning that clearing lines result in a higher reward.
+We printed out the number of lines that were cleared for each game.

+    ('Made it to level:', 28)
+    ('Total Line Clears:', 3)
+    ('Made it to level:', 16)
+    ('Total Line Clears:', 0)
+    ('Made it to level:', 17)
+    ('Total Line Clears:', 0)
+    ('Made it to level:', 13)
+    ('Total Line Clears:', 0)
+    ('Made it to level:', 17)
+    ('Total Line Clears:', 2)

+In this case, we can see that one game was able to clear 3 lines and another was able to clear 2.
+Our AI is improving, but at a pretty slow rate at the moment.

+In the first few games that are run, the length of the one game is shorter than the length of a game after running it for a few minutes.
+Because the AI slowly learns that clearing lines result in a higher reward, it may take a little longer for the game to finish if it is actually able to place and rotate each piece in a strategic manner.

 ## Remaining Goals and Challenges:

 Some goals for the next few weeks include: simulating our game on a full tetris board (10x20 blocks) with full sized pieces, trying to prolong the length of one game (clearing as many lines as possible), and also fix our heuristic function.